KaiYan289/RLpapersnote/README.md

 82. If you have a score model which estimates the gradient of log probability of some unknown distribution, you can sample from the distribution using **Langevin dynamics**.
 This is score matching method.

+83. The notion of spaces:

+A normed space is a special metric space, which means elements have the notion of "large / small" by norm.
+A complete normed space is called a **Banach space**; by "complete" it means the limit of a Cauchy sequence is still in the space (counterexample: rational number Q)

+A Euclidean space is a finite-dimenisional linear space with an inner product.
+A **Hilbert space** is an expansion of Euclidean space; it means a complete inner product space, but can be infinite dimensional and not confined to real numbers.

+84. By Mercer theorem, any semi-positive definite function can be a kernel function.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu